Clubs / Organisations

 - Template Self Declaration And Disclosure Form (MS Word, 17 Kb)

-To find out what Safeguarding training is available for coaches, volunteers or Safeguarding/Welfare officers check out your NGB website, the CPSU website, the Sports Coach UK website or the Coaching Derbyshire section of this website.
+To find out what Safeguarding training is available for coaches, volunteers or Safeguarding/Welfare officers check out your NGB website, the CPSU website, the UK Coaching website or the Coaching Derbyshire section of this website.